mwils/noof/README.md

 # noof
 ## Linux simple file sharing built on node.js
+## Inspired by woof
 ### Useage
-Copy woof.js to your usr bin and make executable Invoke with
+Copy noof.js to your usr bin and make executable Invoke with
 `noof file.ext`